 Financial distress, managerial incentives and information: Describe the effect of bankruptcy in a world of perfect capital markets.
 List and define two types of bankruptcy protection offered in the 1978 Bankruptcy Reform Act.
 Discuss several direct and indirect costs of bankruptcy.
 Illustrate why, when securities are fairly priced, the original shareholders of a firm pay the present value of bankruptcy and financial distress costs.
 Calculate the value of a levered firm in the presence of financial distress costs.
-Define agency costs, and describe agency costs of financial distress and agency benefits of leverage.
+Define agency costs, and describe agency costs of financial distress costs and agency benefits of leverage.
 Calculate the value of the firm, including financial distress costs and agency costs.
 Explain the impact of asymmetric information on the optimal level of leverage.
-Describe the implications of adverse selection and the lemons principle for equity issuance; describe the empirical implications.
+Describe the empirical implications.